 Dual Enrollment

 Dual Enrollment is a college acceleration program available to TFS Upper School students.
 Through Dual Enrollment, students have the opportunity to take college courses to earn credit for both high school and college.
-With 22 different college-level courses offered on campus, TFS students have a unique advantage in preparation for the next stage of education.
+With 23 college-level courses offered on campus, TFS students have a unique advantage in preparation for the next stage of education.

 Benefits of Dual Enrollment